grayoj/geraldmokereke.xyz/content/posts/musketeers-of-api.md

 One of my favourites.
 The remote procedural call is an architecture for microservices and complex distributed systems that has been around for quite a long while — I mean, the 1980.

-The Initial XML-RPC system was quite cumbersome because ensuring that data types of XML payloads is difficult.
+The Initial XML-RPC system was quite cumbersome because ensuring the data types of XML payloads is difficult.
 Later on an RPC API started using a more concrete JSON-RPC specification which is considered a simpler and straightforward alternative to SOAP.

 Diagram of an RPC Architecture: